BlueDragn/projects/README.md

 ## Hackathon Projects

-Hackathons are events where developers come together to collaborate on building a project over a short period of time, usually 24-48 hours.
+Hackathons are events where developers come together to collaborate on building a project over a short period of time, usually 24-48 hours or week long.
 These events are great for improving your skills, networking with other developers, and building your portfolio.

 ## Front End Mentors